 The Night Owl Score Notification can be set to identify changes in the nighttime activity of the WalkWise User.
 The algorithm calculates a score every morning based on movement distance, time of night, and frequency of activity.

-To set the night owl score notification, create a New Rule for the group, choose Night Owl Score and click Next.
+To set the night owl score notification, create a New Rule for the group or person, choose Night Owl Score and click Next.
 There are three ways to set notifications for the Night Owl Score.
 Select the Night Owl Score Threshold from 0-100 or choose to receive a notification if the value is above or below.
 This rule can be set for the group, a person, or for individual devices.
 When set for a person, this rule will combine data from all assigned devices.

 The night owl score can be used to identify excessive movement or a lack of movement at night.
 This is helpful in identifying those who are frequently up at night for pain, urgency, or cognitive issues.
 Alternatively, those who have a lack of movement at night may not be getting up at to use the bathroom or may be non-compliant using their walker if they are.